 Over the last four quarters, Devon Energy surpassed consensus EPS estimates three times.
 The company topped consensus revenue estimates two times over this period.

 No investment decision can be efficient without considering a stock's valuation.
 Whether a stock's current price rightly reflects the intrinsic value of the underlying business and the company's growth prospects is an essential determinant of its future price performance.

 While comparing the current values of a company's valuation multiples, such as price-to-earnings (P/E), price-to-sales (P/S) and price-to-cash flow (P/CF), with its own historical values helps determine whether its stock is fairly valued, overvalued, or undervalued, comparing the company relative to its peers on these parameters gives a good sense of the reasonability of the stock's price.

 The Zacks Value Style Score (part of the Zacks Style Scores system), which pays close attention to both traditional and unconventional valuation metrics to grade stocks from A to F (an An is better than a B; a B is better than a C; and so on), is pretty helpful in identifying whether a stock is overvalued, rightly valued, or temporarily undervalued.

 The facts discussed here and much other information on Zacks.com might help determine whether or not it's worthwhile paying attention to the market buzz about Devon Energy.
-However, its Zacks Rank #2 does suggest that it may outperform the broader market in the near term.
+However, its Zacks Rank #3 does suggest that it may perform in line with the broader market in the near term.